Welcome to the Info TEST server!

 Quick Roundup - What is SSH?

 SSH stands for the Secure SHell.
 It is a way to provide a secure way of permitting remote login access and file transfer across a network.
 SSH commands completely encrypt the connection between client and server.
+SSH can also tunnel additional connections such as X11 (X Windows) and SSH agents.
+SSH provides appropriate encryption, as mandated by NRAO Security Policies, for internet login access to our machines.

 There are three levels at which you can use the Secure Shell: